 4. Conditions/Restrictions.
 Calling the Station to participate in the Contest constitutes permission for the Station to tape the caller's voice and use it on the air.
 All telephone calls during the Contest may be taped without further permission from the caller.
 In exchange for the right to participate in the Contest, each contestant agrees to release and indemnify each of the Sponsors, and the officers, directors, agents, parent companies, subsidiaries and employees of the Sponsors, for, from and against any and all claims, demands and/or causes of action of any nature or kind whatsoever, whether presently known or unknown, foreseen or unforeseen, that arise out of the contestant's participation in the Contest or, if the contestant is a winner of a prize, the use of their prize.
 Entry into the Contest constitutes permission for each Sponsor and/or its respective designees to use the contestant's name, likeness, portrait, voice and/or biographical material for an unlimited period of time in order to advertise promote or publicize the Sponsors and/or the products and services of any of its designees.
 Anyone using fraudulent means to participate in and/or win the Contest will be subject to disqualification.
 The Sponsors are not responsible for technical, hardware, software or telephone or other transmission failures of any kind, lost or unavailable network connections or incomplete, garbled or delayed computer transmission, regardless of cause.
 The Station reserves the right in its sole discretion, to cancel or suspend the Contest should a virus, bug or other problem beyond the control of the Station corrupt the administration, security or proper execution of the Contest.

 5. Rules.
 Copies of these rules are available at the Station's website (www.1035thearrow.com), at the studios of the Station, located at 55 North 300 West, Salt Lake City, Utah 84180, during regular business hours or by sending a request, along with a self-addressed stamped envelope, to the Station at the address above.

+Prize Provider: Disney Destinations LLC